7 min read

 User Flow for App Development: A Beginner’s Guide

-User flows are the foundational outline that’s key to every successful app, even though they’re rarely thought about by people who aren’t developers.
-A user flow diagram lays out the path a user might take as they travel between screens or individual features on an app.
-Understanding what comprises an efficient user flow can be what makes or breaks an app.
+An app user flow diagram lays out the path a user might take as they travel between screens or individual features on an app.
+Architecting an efficient user flow can make or break an app.

-In this guide, we’ll unpack everything you’ll need to know to feel confident about user flows for app development.
-Topics discussed include what a user flow is, how to design a good user flow, and how it differs from user journey, along with implementing user flow wireframes and effectively testing your user flows.
+In this guide, we’ll unpack everything you need to know about app user flows.
+We’ll define what a user flow is (and isn’t), explore the steps to design an effective user flow, and share tips for implementing and testing your user flows.

 What is a User Flow?